openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-appRecovery.md

 - If multiple abilities that support recovery is running in the foreground, only the last ability is started.
 - If no ability is running in the foreground, none of them is started.

 This API can be used together with the APIs of [errorManager](js-apis-app-ability-errorManager.md).
+The interval between two restarts must be greater than one minute.
+If this API is called repeatedly within one minute, the application exits but does not restart.
+The behavior of automatic restart is the same as that of proactive restart.

 **Model restriction**: This API can be used only in the stage model.